-filter_endpoint (string) Limit results to rules on endpoints hosted by this endpoint.
-Must be activity monitor on this endpoint, not just the hosted endpoints.

-params Any additional parameters will be passed through as query params.
+- filter_endpoint (str) An endpoint ID.
+Limit results to rules on endpoints hosted by this endpoint.
+Must be activity monitor on this endpoint, not just the hosted endpoints. - params (dict, optional) Any additional parameters will be passed through as query params.